shiningsunnyday/demodraft/README.md

 # Summary

 The static site is hosted [here](http://humanityforward.s3-website-us-east-1.amazonaws.com).
+You will see a boilerplate app.
+It fetches the API for politicians in the database.

 The API endpoint is [here](http://www.ec2-18-144-155-31.us-west-1.compute.amazonaws.com).